-I am Federico Roy and I am currently working with Prof. Frank Wilhelm-Mauch on my PhD, with the aim of bringing together control techniques and system characterisation.
+I am Federico Roy and I am currently working with Prof. Frank Wilhelm-Mauch and Prof. Stefan Filipp on my PhD, with the aim of bringing together control techniques and system characterisation.

 My passion for the field of quantum mechanics began in my first year of undergraduate physics: I was, and remain today, struck by its elegance, beauty and mathematical rigour.
 Consequently, I was determined to complete an honours research project (4th year) with a group in this field.
 In 2016 I joined the Quantum Control Laboratory (QCL), and worked there for a year and a half under the guidance of Prof. Michael Biercuk.